settermjd/mini-inbound-webhook-parser/README.md

 # Example PHP Web App That Interacts With SendGrid's Inbound Parse Webhook

 This is a small PHP web-based application that shows how to interact with SendGrid's [Inbound Parse Webhook](https://www.twilio.com/docs/sendgrid/for-developers/parsing-email/setting-up-the-inbound-parse-webhook).
+It creates a note on a fictitious user's account with details from an email send in a POST request to the application.

+The application supports an upcoming tutorial on [the Twilio blog](https://www.twilio.com/en-us/blog).

 ## Prerequisites/Requirements